The Binomial Coefficient for Negative Arguments: Binomial Coefficient for Negative First Argument

 When a gamma function in the definition of the binomial coefficient (\ref{binomdef}) has nonpositive integer argument, the value of that gamma function is infinite.
 The binomial coefficient (\ref{binomdef}) for nonnegative integer $x$ and integer $y$ can have at most one denominator gamma function with nonpositive integer argument, in which case the binomial coefficient becomes zero, and this is expressed by identity (\ref{binomidef}).
 For negative integer $x$ and integer $y$ the numerator and at least one of the denominator gamma functions have nonpositive integer arguments.
 In this case (\ref{gammasym}) with $s=0$ can be used to replace two of these infinite gamma functions with finite ones, which yields computable expressions for all integers.
 This results in the following binomial coefficient identity, which with identity (\ref{binomidef}) allows computation of the binomial coefficient for all integer arguments.\\ \begin{theorem} For negative integer $n$ and integer $k$:

 \end{theorem} \begin{proof} When $k\geq 0$ the numerator and second denominator gamma functions in (\ref{binomdef}) have nonpositive integer argument.
 These two gamma functions are substituted by (\ref{gammasym}) with $s=0$, $a=-n$ and $b=-n+k$, yielding the first case of (\ref{binominegdef}).
 When $k\leq n$ the numerator and first denominator gamma functions in (\ref{binomdef}) have nonpositive integer argument.
 These two gamma functions are substituted by (\ref{gammasym}) with $s=0$, $a=-n$ and $b=-k$, yielding the second case of (\ref{binominegdef}).
 When $n<k<0$ all three gamma functions in (\ref{binomdef}) have nonpositive integer argument.
 In this case any of the above substitutions leaves only one denominator gamma function with nonpositive integer argument, which is infinite, thus yielding the third case of (\ref{binominegdef}). \end{proof} Using a different method this was proved earlier in literature \cite{S08}.
+The two nonzero cases are mutually transformed by replacing $k$ by $n-k$, so that the symmetry identity:

-When taking $s$ in (\ref{gammasym}) to be a small complex deviation $\delta$ from the integer arguments $n$ and/or $k$, for each case the following identities result:
+is preserved for all integer values of $n$ and $k$.
+For derivation of certain binomial coefficient identities these two expressions are therefore equivalent.\\ When taking $s$ in (\ref{gammasym}) to be a small complex deviation $\delta$ from the integer arguments $n$ and/or $k$, for each case the following identities result:

 The right side binomial coefficients of these two identities have near nonnegative integer arguments and are therefore continuous.
-The left side binomial coefficients are therefore also continuous at these integer arguments in one direction in complex two-dimensional \mbox{$x,y$} argument space.
-Since it is also continuous in \mbox{$x,y$} argument space excluding these integer arguments, it is continuous at these integer arguments in all (except two) directions.
-The binomial coefficient defined by (\ref{binomdef}), (\ref{binomidef}) and (\ref{binominegdef}) is therefore continuous at all complex (including all integer) arguments, except for negative integer $x$ and non-integer $y$ where it is infinite.\\
+The left side binomial coefficients are therefore also continuous at these integer arguments in these directions in complex \mbox{$x,y$} argument space, but not in all directions.